 Are there any requirements for Virtual Learning Program courses?

 There are only three requirements for enrolling in Virtual Learning Program courses.
 The first is that the student be enrolled in Spring ISD.
-Second, the student must have a computer and Internet access at home.
+Second, the student must have a reliable computer and Internet access at home.
 Thirdly, the student must be willing to commit to at least one hour per day to meet course requirements.

 How do I contact my student’s teacher?